mjrio/mjr-cordova-ionic/README.md

 ## Ionic 2 Starter (Kevin)

+Ionic is a platform that combines a set of front-end components that lets you write an HTML5 app that looks like a native app.
+It is build on top of cordova.

 Generate an ionic2 typescript app

 	ionic start mjrChat blank --v2 --ts

-This created a blank ionic2 project in the folder mjrChat with the default platform iOS added.
+This created a blank ionic2 project in the folder mjrChat with the default platform iOS added and angular2 rc3.

 Other starter templates are: